SCZang/sczang.github.io/_pages/about.md

 Biography
 ======
 I am a lecturer at School of Computer Science and Technology, Donghua University.
 I obtained my Ph.D. majoring in computer science from Shanghai Jiao Tong University (SJTU) in 2023, under the supervision of Prof. [Lei Xu](https://www.cs.sjtu.edu.cn/~lxu/) and Assoc.
-Prof. [Shikui Tu](https://www.cs.sjtu.edu.cn/~tushikui/), and my B.Sc. and M.Sc. from Nanjing University of Aeronautics and Astronautics (NUAA) in 2014 and 2017, respectively.
+Prof. [Shikui Tu](https://www.cs.sjtu.edu.cn/~tushikui/), and my B.Sc. and M.Eng. from Nanjing University of Aeronautics and Astronautics (NUAA) in 2014 and 2017, respectively.

 Research Interests
 ======